Mikael-OLS/Predicting_Rating_of_Apps/README.md

 # Predicting Mobile Apps Rating
 ## A Linear Model Project
-It feels like everyone have atleast one app idea that they say would make milloins.
-Ironically, I don't know anybody that actually have gone through with their idea.
-But if they did, would the app be successful?
+It feels like everyone has at least had one app idea that they say would make millions.
+Ironically, I don't know anyone that actually have gone through with their idea.
+Neverthelsee, if they did, would the app be successful?
 In this project a linear model will be created to predict the rating of mobile apps.
 The goals of this project are:

 * Make a model that successfully predicts the rating.
 * Find out which variables that are important for predicting.